egustavsson/runExomeDepth/README.md

 ## Analysis steps

 ### 1. Activate the conda environment
-Create the conda environment for the pipeline which will install all the dependencies:
+First you neeed to create the conda environment which will install all the dependencies.
+This step only needs to be done once:

 ```bash
 cd runExomeDepth
 conda env create -f environment.yml
 ```
-This step only needs to be done once.
-The conda environment needs to be activated prior to running any analysis.
+After the conda environment has been created it needs to be activated prior to running any analysis.
 Therefore, make sure to first activate the conda environment using the command `conda activate runExomeDepth`.

-This can be done like this:
+It can be done like this:
 ```bash
 cd runExomeDepth
 conda activate runExomeDepth
 ```
-To deactivate the conda environment:
+To deactivate the conda environment simply run:
 ```bash
 conda deactivate
 ```

 ### 2. Install ExomeDepth and required R packages
-To make sure that required R packages, including `ExomeDepth` are installed simply run the script `install-packages.R`.
+While base R and R essentials are installed throught the conda environment, required R packages, including `ExomeDepth` are installed by running the script `install-packages.R`.

 From the `./runExomDepth` directory, the script can be ran like this:
 ```bash